 Michael Lavelle I.S.C. was born in Dublin and raised in Navan where at the age of 6 he started making short films with his fathers Super-8 camera.
-Following a degree in Law & French he decided to pursue his childhood dream and studied cinematography at the National Film School of Ireland, followed by an MA in Screenwriting.
+Following a degree in Law & French he studied cinematography at the National Film School of Ireland, followed by an MA in Screenwriting.

 His debut documentary feature film HIS & HERS premiered at Sundance in 2010 where Michael won the World Cinema Cinematography Award for Documentary.
 Asako Fujioka, on behalf of the Sundance jury, said the award was granted to the cinematography for its formal restraint and "Vermeer like qualities" .